 This post may contain affiliate links.
 We may earn money or products from the companies mentioned in this post.
 Please know, we only share products we love!

 We love anything flavored with fresh oranges!
 These orange pull aparts are right up there among our favorites.
 They taste like orange rolls, only better!
 You get that fresh warm bread, but the pieces are coated in an orange sugared buttery caramel.
+So it’s orange sticky rolls , or a sticky orange roll ring, bursting with flavor.
 Can you say YUM?!